ChurchApps/ChurchAppsSupport/b1/mobile/setup.md

     Choose from your Gallery; Upload an image from your computer; or choose a Stock Photo.

 12. ![Mobile App 9](https://github.com/LiveChurchSolutions/ChurchAppsSupport/assets/127863068/82a642c2-0e74-4f98-9055-fab80de780c3)
     After you have added the tabs you can move them up or down using the arrows.
+To access the app go to Google Play (Android) or the App Store (Apple) and search for B1 Church.
+Members can choose your church and log in to the app.